Gary-Burke/quizmaster/README.md

 - From the new app **Settings**, click **Reveal Config Vars**, and set the value of **KEY** to `PORT`, and the **VALUE** to `8000` then select **ADD**.
 - If using any confidential credentials, such as **CREDS.JSON**, then these should be pasted in the Config Variables as well.
 - Further down, to support dependencies, select **Add Buildpack**.
-- The order of the buildpacks is important; select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)
+- The order of the buildpacks is important; select `Python` first, then `Node.js` second.
+(If they are not in this order, you can drag them to rearrange them).

 Heroku needs some additional files in order to deploy properly.